 - Using 1.3cm hanging indentation for each reference in your bibliography.

-Well done for completing this short course on writing Chicago bibliographies.
-To find out how to overcome other referencing situations not covered here, consider completing our short courses on referencing challenges.
-Otherwise, unlock and complete our Lesson 1 and 2 Worksheets to check your progress and understanding and improve your academic English proficiency.
+Well done for completing this short reader on writing Chicago bibliographies.
+To find out how to overcome other referencing situations not covered here, consider completing our short readers on referencing challenges.
+Otherwise, unlock and complete our Chapter 1 and 2 Worksheets to check your progress and understanding and improve your academic English proficiency.